-In mean field, and variational inference more generally, the task is to approximate an intractable distribution, such as a complex posterior, with a distribution from a tractable family so that the posterior can be efficiently interrogated for estimations of interest.
-In this section we define the mean field optimization problem and derive the standard coordinate optimization algorithm.
-We also give some basic results on the relationship between mean field and both graphical model and exponential family structure.
-For concreteness and simpler notation, we work mostly with undirected graphical models; the results extend immediately to directed models.
+In mean field, and variational inference more generally, the task is to approximate an intractable distribution, such as a complex posterior, with a distribution from a tractable family.
+This tractable approximating distribution can then be used as a proxy for the intractable distribution, and we can estimate expectations of interest with respect to the approximating distribution.
+In this section we define the mean field optimization problem, which we revisit in Chapter 5.